lowRISC/opentitan/hw/ip/otbn/doc/_index.md

 - `Z` (Zero Flag)
   Set to 1 if the result of the last operation was zero; otherwise 0.

+The `L`, `M`, and `Z` flags are determined based on the result of the operation as it is written back into the result register, without considering the overflow bit.

 ### Loop Stack

 The LOOP instruction allows for nested loops; the active loops are stored on the loop stack.